 Don’t be afraid, embarrassed or self-conscious when you start out.
 As with everything in life, everyone has been in the same boat.
 Our first night in Milton (our RV), we nervously parked up at a Walmart, walked in, and asked ‘permission’ if we could stay – now, we don’t even bother with Walmart.
 (Lowe’s and Home Depot have free wifi in their parking lots.
 All of them.).
 And if not, streets.
 Those places where normal people park.
 Just find a quiet side street, close your blinds/curtains, keep noise to a minimum, and don’t overstay your welcome.

-The Internet is actually full of useful information.
+The Internet is full of useful information about van life on a budget.
 This may seem obvious, but connecting with people through Instagram has been unbelievably helpful.
 There are a lot more people out there doing the same thing than you would expect.
 Also, Atlas Obscura and roadtrippers are worth looking at – who wants to drive for an entire day seeing nothing to get to your next location, when you can stop and see something completely weird and random?
 If you can think of a question, search for it on YouTube – someone will undoubtedly have already answered it.
 And made a video to show you.

 Planet Fitness has been our best decision (in terms of N. America).
 Being able to work out has been great, but more importantly being able to shower more than a military shower, and not having to worry about our seemingly tiny grey tank filling up, has been indispensable.